Eareckson Air Station: Overview

 There are also an NDB, TACAN and VOR on the island.

 William O. Eareckson

 On 6 April 1993, Shemya Air Force Base was renamed Eareckson Air Station after Colonel William O. Eareckson (1900–1966).
 The renaming was initiated by the Eleventh Air Force Association to honor their wartime commander.
 From 1941 to 1943, Eareckson personally led all of the difficult missions against the Japanese which were located on two other Aleutian Islands, Kiska and Attu.
 Eareckson also helped plan the successful retaking of Attu.
-During the bombing campaigns, he introduced low-level skip bombing and forward air control procedures long before they became common practices in other war theaters.
+During the bombing campaigns, he introduced low-level skip bombing and Forward Air Control (FAC) procedures long before they became common practices in other war theaters.